CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Methods

-In this study, we created binary state indicators for each emotional and behavioral measure.
-These binary indicators reflect whether a participant's momentary rating exceeded their individual mean level for that measure (True) or not (False).
-This approach allows us to identify periods of elevated emotional or behavioral states relative to each participant's typical experience, while accounting for individual differences in baseline levels and scale usage.
+To standardize analysis across participants and account for individual differences in baseline levels and response biases, we created binary state indicators for each emotional and behavioral measure.
+These indicators reflect whether a participant's momentary rating exceeds their own mean level (True) or not (False) for that measure, allowing us to identify periods of elevated states relative to each participant's typical experience.